 3. I am a non-native English speaking international student.
 What TOEFL score do I need?

 The Department of Chemistry and Biochemistry does not have a minimum TOEFL score for admission.
 The scores a typical applicant who receives admission is 600 (paper based test), 250 (computer based test) or 100 (internet based test).

 4. What financial support is available?

 The department offers Teaching Assistantships to all of the M.S .and Ph.D. students that we admit.
-The current stipend is $18,500 for 12 months.
+The stipend is at least $23,000 for 12 months.
 There are also honors fellowships for highly qualified applicants and minority fellowships available through the graduate school.

 5. When should I apply?

 The Department does not have a deadline, but the graduate school should receive your application for the Fall semester during the previous Fall or early in the Spring semester for full consideration.
 The University has soft deadlines of April 1 for Fall and October 1 for Spring semester.
 We accept new applications until all of our positions are filled.

 6. Do you require letters of recommendation and a personal statement?

 We require three (3) letters of recommendation and a personal statement outlining your background, career aspirations and motivation for graduate studies.
 Contact information for the letters are entered during the online application.
 The personal statement is uploaded directly during the online application process.
 You can apply online through the Graduate School’s website at Graduate Application.

 7. How do I check the progress of my application?